The person at the center of this case

 Start here

-What specific documents were stolen from U.S. election infrastructure and how were they released?
+What specific documents were stolen and released, and how did they impact the 2016 election narrative?

-On July 13, 2018, a federal grand jury indicted Boris Alekseyevich Antonov, a Russian military intelligence officer, for his alleged role in a computer hacking conspiracy that interfered with the 2016 U.S. presidential election.
-Antonov and co-conspirators are accused of gaining unauthorized access to computers of U.S. persons and entities involved in the election, stealing documents, and orchestrating their release to disrupt the election.
-Despite the federal arrest warrant issued, Antonov remains at large and was last known to be in Moscow, Russia.
+On July 13, 2018, a federal grand jury indicted Boris Alekseyevich Antonov, a Russian military intelligence officer, for his alleged role in a conspiracy to interfere with the 2016 U.S. presidential election through computer hacking and stolen document releases.
+Antonov and co-conspirators allegedly gained unauthorized access to computers of U.S. persons and entities involved in the election, stealing sensitive documents and staging their release to interfere with the electoral process.
+The case remains open with Antonov believed to be in Moscow, Russia, and represents an ongoing international cybersecurity and election interference investigation.

 Try asking